 (4) A prescribing physician shall be immune from civil liability for authorizing the purchase of an automated external defibrillator, unless the authorization was grossly negligent.

 (C) Any person or entity, acting in good faith and gratuitously, that teaches or provides a training program for cardiopulmonary resuscitation that includes training in the use of automated external defibrillator is immune from civil liability for providing this training for use if the:

 (1) person or entity has provided the training in accordance with the guidelines and policies of a national training organization, as defined in Section 44-76-30(1);

 (2) person providing the training is authorized to deliver that course or curriculum; and

 (3) training delivery was not grossly negligent.

-(D) The State Budget and Control Board may establish a state contract for the purchase of automated external defibrillators.
+(D) The Department of Administration may establish a state contract for the purchase of automated external defibrillators.